 7. Lysol Spray and Wipes

 After the first few days of Logan’s cold, I decided it was time to clean everything!
 I went through the house spraying Lysol and wiping down everything I could.
-I made sure to get door handles and table surfaces, plus I gathered all of Logan’s bedding and blankets and put them in the wash.
+Plus, I made sure to get door handles and table surfaces, and I gathered all of Logan’s bedding and blankets and put them in the wash.
 I didn’t want those germs to come back to haunt us and keep making us sick.
 We also had a few people stop by, so I was running around with Lysol again before they came so we didn’t share our germs with anyone.
 Usually, sharing is good, except when germs are involved. 🙂

 8. Lots of Cuddles and Love

 While Logan was sick, all he wanted to do was cuddle in my lap and have me hold him.
 While I hated him being sick, I have to admit that I loved all the cuddles.
 It was hard at times to just sit and be with him, especially when it felt like I had a million things to do, but it was the most important thing I could do.
 So, put off whatever you need to, in order to make sure that you can just sit and be with your child while they are sick.
 Cuddles and love are the most important thing you can do for them.
 It’s probably about the only thing they really want, in all honesty.

 The final thing I recommend you have on hand when you have a sick child is a medicine chart.
 I don’t know about you, but I have such a hard time remembering what time and what medication I’ve given Logan.
 Once upon a time I used to have a good memory but somewhere during the time of being pregnant and now, my memory is shot.
 I searched on Pinterest for a chart and I even looked in the app store for one, but I couldn’t find what I was wanting.
 So I made it and thought I’d share it with all of you!
 There’s even a place to keep track of their temperature!